NieneB/InternshipReport/index.md

   * Frequency or speed.
   * Synchronization.

 Animated maps contain dynamic variables.
 Scene duration, rate of change, scene order.
-(Ormeling, 1996) (Kobben and Yaman) (MacEachren)
+(Kobben and Yaman; MacEachren; Ormeling, 1996)

 ####Spatial - temporal
 Spatial temporal visualization is the display of dynamic pehomena as a series of static maps.
 To analyze and understand patterns of temporal change of phenomena.
 The two categories are temporal animation and non-temporal animation.
 In temporal animation, display time and world time are directly related.
 While for non-temporal, no direct relation between display time and world time is present.
 Kraak and Klomp give a slightly different categorization, but can be compared to the Köbben & Yaman.
-Kraak & Klomp talk about time-series, successive build-up and changing representations.(Dibiase et al., 1992)(Nöllenburg, 2007)(Köbben & Yaman, 1996)  See table #.
+Kraak & Klomp talk about time-series, successive build-up and changing representations.
+(Dibiase et al., 1992; Köbben & Yaman, 1996; Nöllenburg, 2007) See table <a class="xref" href="#catphenom"></a>.

 Dibase states that dynamic variables can be used to emphasize the location of a phenomenon, emphasize the attributes or visualize change in the spatial, temporal or thematic dimensions.
 (Dibiase et al., 1992)

-<p class="table"> Categories of possible animations for dynamic phenomena. </p>
+<p id="catphenom" class="table"> Categories of possible animations for dynamic phenomena. </p>

 <table>
     <tr>